Open Accessibility Menu

 Sometimes what you might think are allergies could be a lingering cold.
 If you have clear or watery mucus, itchy watery eyes, the symptoms appear in certain situations, or sniffles that last longer than a week, you are most likely suffering from allergy symptoms.

-If you are struggling with allergy symptoms or are fighting a cold, the dedicated and experienced staff at the Campbell County Medical Group Walk-in Clinic in Gillette, Wyoming can provide you with the personal and quality care you need.
-Save your spot in line or walk-in today!
+If you are struggling with allergy symptoms or are fighting a cold, the dedicated and experienced staff at the Campbell County Medical Group ENT Clinic can provide you with the personal and quality care you need.
+Related services are also available at our Walk-in Clinic or with any of our Family Medicine providers.
+For more information, or to schedule your appointment, call 307-688-6000.